gregGSquare/Exelaki-FE/src/core/api/README.md

 - A centralized API client configuration
 - Request and response interceptors for authentication and error handling
 - A service factory for creating feature-specific API services
+- Automatic retry mechanism for handling network errors and server failures

 ## Files

 - `client.ts`: Configures and exports the main Axios instance with interceptors
 - `serviceFactory.ts`: Provides a factory function to create feature-specific API services
+- `retry.ts`: Implements the retry mechanism for handling transient errors
 - `index.ts`: Exports all API-related utilities

 ## Usage